-The mode register configures the part and determines its operating mode.
-Writing to the mode register clears the ADC status register, sets the $\overline{\text{RDY}}$ pin to a logic high level, exits all current operations, and starts the mode specified by the mode bits.
+The mode register configures the device and determines its operating mode.
+Writing to the mode register clears the ADC status register, sets the RDY pin to a logic high level, exits all current operations, and starts the mode specified by the mode bits.